 |adolescent/peers, groups, influences / resolving identity and direction, becoming a grown-up||5.
 Identity v Role Confusion||Fidelity & Devotion||'ideological perspectives'||esteem|

 |young adult/lovers, friends, work connections / intimate relationships, work and social life||6.
 Intimacy v Isolation||Love & Affiliation||'patterns of cooperation and competition'||esteem|

 |mid-adult / children, community / 'giving back', helping, contributing||7.
 Generativity v Stagnation||Care & Production||'currents of education and training'||self-actualisation|

 N.B.
-I'm not suggesting a direct fit between Erikson's and Maslow's models.
-Rather, this simply puts the two perspectives alongside each other to show how similar aspects could could inter-relate.
+We are not suggesting a direct fit between Erikson's and Maslow's models.
+Rather, this simply puts the two perspectives alongside each other to show how similar aspects could inter-relate.
 Judge for yourself.

 We might also use the Erikson model to help explain what happens in Maslow's theory when a particular trauma sweeps away a part of someone's life (perhaps due to redundancy, divorce, social exclusion, bankruptcy, homelessness), which causes the person to revisit certain needs and internal conflicts (crises) which were once satisfied earlier but are no longer met.
 According to both Erikson's and Maslow's theories, anyone can find themselves revisiting and having to resolve needs (or crisis feelings or experiences) from earlier years.

 Further thoughts and suggestions about correlations between Maslow and Erikson are welcome.

 Later Erikson developed clearer ideas and terminology - notably 'Maladaptations' and 'Malignancies' - to represent the negative outcomes arising from an unhelpful experience through each of the crisis stages.